CNBC Awards

 2. Safety stock

-Safety stock is the extra inventory you hold to protect your business from uncertainties, such as sudden demand surges or supplier delivery delays.
+Safety stock system is the extra inventory you hold to protect your business from uncertainties, such as sudden demand surges or supplier delivery delays.
 Without safety stock, any anomaly in the supply chain or market behavior could immediately lead to a stockout, causing lost sales and customer dissatisfaction.

 The amount of safety stock can be calculated using various methods, ranging from a simple formula based on a percentage of lead time demand to more complex statistical calculations involving the standard deviation of demand and lead time to achieve a specific service level.
 This buffer is a critical investment in operational stability.